Otavio-A/TAG01/README.md

 ## POO_G1 - Mario Bros
 - The project is a demake of the classic arcade game Mario Bros!
+The Mario bros must clean the sewers of monsters!
+Monsters appear from the upper pipes and move all the down to the bottom pipes.

+You can defeat the monsters by jumping on the floor bellow them, tripping the monsters allowing you to run in and finish them!
+Every monster defeated grants you points!

+The level ends when all monsters are defeated.

 Controls:
 Mario